Join Dr. Chen on

-Chen Holistic Institute for Sustainability focuses on research and development of ways and means to achieve
+Chi Institute of Holistic Health focuses on research and development of innovative ways and means to apply personalized

 condition that facilitates synergy between holistic care and conventional Western health care, and development